shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 Attacks against you have ADV X.

-# Frightened
+# Frightened Y

-You are subjected to the following effects:
+I. You have DisADV on all Checks made against the source.

--   You can’t willingly move closer to the source.
+II.
+You can’t willingly move closer to the source.
--   You have DisADV on all Checks made against the source.
+III.
+The only Action you can take is the Move Action to try to run away, or the Dodge Action if you are prevented from moving or there’s nowhere farther to move.

 # Hindered X